-Home Health Care - Skilled nursing care and certain other health care services that you get in your home for the treatment of an illness or injury.
+Home Health Care - Skilled nursing care and certain other health care services given to a patient in their own home for the treatment of an illness or injury.
 Covered services are listed in Chapter 4 under the heading, "Home health agency care."
 If you need home health care services, our plan will cover these services for you, provided the Medicare coverage requirements are met.
 Home health care can include services from a home health aide if the services are part of the home health plan of care for your illness or injury.
 They aren't covered unless you are also getting a covered skilled service.
-Home health services don't include the services of housekeepers, food service arrangements, or full time nursing care at home.
+Home health services don't include the services of housekeepers, food service arrangements, or fulltime nursing care at home.